tsmaz/AfterTheEndFinal/README.md

 Please note that imported assets were discluded from the project files due to the sheer size of them.

-All scripts in this repo folder their state for our final submission.
+All scripts in this repo folder represent their state for our final submission.

 -Tony M